-WAL-MART STORES EAST, LP, a Delaware limited partnership

-By: WSE Management, LLC, a Delaware limited liability company and general partner

-Signature

-Hichael Thomas Director Printed Name, Title

-STATE OF Arbansos COUNTY OF Benton

-BEFORE ME, the undersigned Notary Public in and fo or said County and State, appeared

-Michael Thomas, who is person

-personally brown as identificati

-Given under my hand and seal this 12th day of anil 2016

-Sheele gillard

-Signed Name of Notary Public SHEILA J. WARD

-Sheik I, WARD MY COMMISSION # 12350098 EXPIRES: September 24, 2016 Benton County

-Printed Name of Notary Public Sanda Cara Cara Cara Cara Cara Cara Cara Ca
+WAL-MART STORES EAST, LP, a Delaware limited partnership By: WSE Management, LLC, a Delaware limited liability company and general partner Signature Hichael Thomas Director Printed Name, Title COUNTY OF Benton BEFORE ME, the undersigned Notary Public in and for said County and State, appeared Michael Thomas, who is personally known to me or who has produced personally brown as identification, and who executed the foregoing instrument Given under my hand and seal this 12th day of april , 2016.
+Sheele gillard Signed Name of Notary Public SHEILA J. WARD Sheila J. WARD MY COMMISSION # 12350098 EXPIRES: September 24, 2016 Benton County Printed Name of Notary Public